 If these family relationships cannot be applied in practice to adoptees, then the incest limits associated with those relationships also do not apply to adoptees.

 Absent from those incest limits are cousins.
 In today’s surah, ayah 50 makes explicit that all first cousins are permissible, but it does so in a clause where it’s talking only to Muhammad.
 Then again, grandparents and grandchildren aren’t cordoned off in those incest limits either.
 It only makes sense that they would be… If you are allowed to extrapolate that far, then perhaps you can extrapolate that cousins aren’t in fact permissible for the normal believer.
 After all, repeated cousin marriages can start building up genetic hazards.
-Then it would make some sense that cousin marriages are being permitted in ayah 50 uniquely to Muhammad.
+Then it would make some sense that cousin marriages are being permitted directly to Muhammad in ayah 50.
 The Quran’s rules and limitations on the topic are clear in what they articulate, but they also leave much unarticulated.
 Traditional scholars have then come to some odd conclusions to supplement the gaps.

 One loophole that broader Islamic law makes use of is the clause that wetnurses and those who have shared your wetnurses are also forbidden as incestuous.
 So if you adopt a child, and are fortunate enough to be in a situation of having breastmilk, you can nurse the child and bring them into the fold of desexualized relationships.
 This idea is not explicit in the Quran, so the application is not spelled out.
 I’d assume that the nursed child would still have to bear their father’s name, if we are to believe that the point of that regulation is to preserve accurate genealogies.
 Would they still be out of the default inheritance pool?
 They are not womb-kin, which is what ayah 6 specifies.
 And also, milk-based family are not included in the categories of those who are allowed to see women in private-mode dress, so does that regulation still stand?
 Or does nursing the child merely desexualize them to their wet-nurses and fellow nurse-lings, and it’s not actually a loophole the Quran intended to make?